-- The African Network of National Implementation Structures launched on 15th September 2022. - The network brings together recognition authorities from the 14 States Parties of the Addis Convention for Africa, with the aim to promote exchange of information, capacity development and peer learning in order to strengthen recognition and academic mobility on the continent. - Need to operationalise the network.
+- The African Network of National Implementation Structures launched on 15th September 2022. - The network brings together recognition authorities from the 14 States Parties of the Addis Convention for Africa, with the aim to promote exchange of information, capacity development and peer learning in order to strengthen recognition and academic mobility on the continent. - Need to operationalise the network and synergies with other already existing networks.